Ajaykumar973/SQL-Data-Warehouse-Project/README.md

 An end-to-end **SQL Data Warehouse** built using **Microsoft SQL Server**, implementing the **Medallion Architecture (Bronze, Silver, Gold layers)** to transform raw data into business-ready insights for analytics and reporting.

+## 🏛️ Architecture Overview

+The data warehouse follows the **Medallion Architecture**, consisting of three logical layers:
 ---

 ## 📊 Solution Architecture